SAngliss/Jitter-to-Fadecandy-Neopixel-controller/README.md

 ### Feedback and acknowledgements

 This is Version 1.0 - a scratch programme put together very swiftly as a tool for Trace, a larger project, funded by Arts Council England.
-It's also my first attempt to post anything on Github so do be kind (and let me know) if you spot anything awry!

 Developer: [Sarah Angliss](http://www.sarahangliss.com)